Dog and cat together - Malaysia Pet Travel Guide

 Welcome to Malaysia - you and your pet are going to love it here!

-Last updated: January 2026.
+Last updated: March 2026.
 Regulations change periodically.
 Always verify current requirements with official sources before making decisions.